Image © Jean-Guy Dallaire creativecommons.org/licenses/by-nc-nd/2.0/deed.en

 Coyotes and Pets

-- Keep cats indoors.
+- Always keep cats indoors.

 Public Health Concerns

-What Not To Do
+What Not to Do

 - Never move young from the den.